Morgawr/yokubi/src/Section1/Part1/Lesson12.md

 Please give me a nikuman
 </pre>

 It is worth noting there are other ways to make orders and imperative commands in Japanese.
 The て(ください) form is rather weak and fairly soft order.
-It’s closer to a polite request rather than a straight up command.
+It's closer to a polite request rather than a straight up command.

 This brings us to the fourth common verb stem, the imperative form.
 This is a "true" imperative form, rather than the simple request made by using てください alone.
 Be aware that the imperative form often sounds rude.